 By eliminating the burden of additional textbook costs for students, the actual cost of taking an OER course is reduced.
 Often, this is a significant reduction in cost which translates to considerable savings over time.
-This can result in much lower student debt, making attaining the Associate Degree easier and more valuable.
+This can result in much lower student debt, making attaining a degree easier and more valuable.

 To increase student success at JCSU.

 By giving all students in an OER course equal access, and removing the burden of additional expenses to those who can least afford them, students have a better chance of being successful in the course, continuing their enrollment, and achieving their academic goals.

 Some material excerpted from the presentation description for The OER Trifecta: Access, Affordability and Student Success presented by Dr. Wm.
 Preston Davis for WCET, Nov 21, 2014.